Dr. Frederick’s Half Toe Sleeve Metatarsal Pads

 The NatraCure Gel Metatarsal Sleeve

-We really like the Natra Cure Gel Metatarsal Sleeve and think they are one of the best metatarsal pads in the industry.
+We really like the Natra Cure Gel Metatarsal Sleeve and think they are one of the best metatarsal pads for metatarsalgia in the industry.
 One of the main reasons why we like them so much is because they don’t really slip at all due to the fact that you wrap the pads around your feet like a sleeve.
 The material is very soft and stretchy and hooks into your big toe.
 This also prevents the need for any kind of adhesive for making sure the pads stay in the right position.

 We also like how the Natra Cure is well cushioned.
 They can be reused multiple times and machine washable.
 We highly recommend them as your go to met pads for long walks and runs.
 The soft gel in these pads really helps absorb shock from long runs and stress on your feet.
 Don’t worry, the fabric that encloses the pads is very comfort and you barely really notice them.
 They can really fit feet of all sizes and even works for those with abnormally shaped toes.